 And after figuring out exactly what souvenir I want to buy and haggling on the price, I then have to figure out how to get it home.
 Shipping is usually really pricey and anything that can get broken inevitably will.
 And lugging it around in our suitcase isn’t exactly ideal.

-So if you are like me and love to travel and to shop, you’ll love this list of treasures that I’ve collected over the course of my world travels.
+So if you are like me and love to travel and shop, you’ll love this list of treasures that I’ve collected throughout my world travels.
 You can buy them for yourself on Amazon and avoid the hassle of getting them safely back home from some far-flung destination.
 You should still get out and see the world, you can just lighten your load by waiting to shop until you get home!

-- The Best Travel Souvenir Ideas… that You can Buy Online
+The Best Travel Souvenirs Ideas… that You can Buy Online

 Wait, I take that back.
 I do understand that people absolutely love shopping in Morocco.
 And for good reason!
 You’ll find amazingly soft and supple leather goods, colorful textiles, and gorgeous lamps, all for a third of what you’d pay in the US.
 If you do visit Morocco, you’ll definitely want to pack an extra suitcase.